-Reserve 1037609 is located immediately to the east of and is contiguous with the Council freehold land.
-The Reserve can be described as part of Lot 508 DP 279026 which has a total area of approximately 1.27 hectares and is utilised as part of the caravan park.
+Reserve 1037609 is Crown Land reserved for Caravan Park purposes and Port Stephens Council is the appointed land manager.
+The reserve is comprised of part Lot 1 DP 1225747 as illustrated in blue on Figure 4 over page.
+It is located immediately to the east of and is contiguous with the Council freehold land.
+The Reserve has a total area of approximately 1.27 hectares and is utilised as part of the caravan park.

 Elements of the caravan park which are located within this Reserve include the Reception and Office building located at the front of the Park (part of this building is also located on the Shoal Bay Road reserve) as well as the Camp Kitchen, Tennis Court and Recreation Centre.
-The area also provides a number of short-term dwelling sites and these are generally used as drive-on tourist sites and also for holiday vans.
+The area also provides a number of short-term dwelling sites and these are generally used as tourist van sites and also for semi-permanent holiday vans.